 - Then, add brown food gel to the remaining mix until you get the brown you want and bake according to the recipe directions.

 Once the cake cools cut it into slices.

 - Use a bunny cutter to cut out the bunny shapes.
 It is important that you use a cutter that is smaller than the cake slices or the next pound cake mix won’t cover the ears.

 I trimmed off the bottom of the bake so the rabbit would look like it is sitting flat.

-Next add a little batter to the bottom of a sprayed cake pan and line up the bunnies so they are touching each other front to back.
+- Next, add a little cake batter to the bottom of a sprayed cake pan and line up the bunnies so they are touching each other front to back.

-So now that I know the rabbit will rise to the top, I am going to take this Easter cake to my Easter celebrations uncut so we can all be surprised to see how far up the cake little ‘Hoppy” makes it.
+- So now that I know the rabbit will rise to the top, I am going to take this Easter cake to my Easter celebrations.
+I’ll wait until then to cut it so we can all be surprised to see how far up the cake little ‘Hoppy” makes it.

 These ‘Peekaboo Pound Cake” are so much fun to make and they are really simple.
 This is a great project for the kids.
 They will have so much fun helping cut the shapes and then seeing the final product.
 I can’t wait to make more of these with my grandson.

 If you were going to make a ‘Peekaboo Pound Cake’ what would you put on the inside?
 I would love for you to share your ideas with me in the comments below.